 Myth #8: It’s Going To Hurt

-If you’re thinking about going to the chiropractor, it’s probably because you’re already in pain!
+A lot of people wonder if the treatment they receive from the chiropractor will hurt.
+However, if you’re thinking about going to the chiropractor, it’s probably because you’re already in pain!

 You may experience some pain or discomfort during the adjustment, but remember, this technique is meant to relieve pain, not further it.

 After your adjustment, you may also feel some mild muscle soreness (like how you feel after a good workout) but this should lessen after a few more visits.